Have you been feeling like you don’t know who you are anymore? Did you lose yourself in motherhood?

 It’s time to start rediscovering yourself after motherhood.
-Continuing to use the excuse that you have no time for myself after baby isn’t going to help.
+Continuing to use the excuse that you have no time for yourself after having a baby isn’t going to help.

 I have a special guest on the Real Happy Mom Podcast that helps moms with the common problem of losing their identity after having a child.